SCALING IN MANAGEMENT RESEARCH

 • Select an appropriate response format for the scale that is easy to understand and complete for respondents.
 Consider factors such as the number of response options, wording of items, and format of scale administration (e.g., paper-and-pencil, online surveys).

-See also PRODUCT RESEARCH
+See also DEFINING RESEARCH

 🌟✍️